A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Introduction

-We describe the motivation for using the L$_{2}$ criterion to perform robust linear regression in Section \ref{sec:L2E}.
-We introduce our computational framework with convergence guarantees for performing robust structured regression using the L$_{2}$ criterion in Section \ref{sec:computationalframework}.
+We describe motivation for L$_{2}$ robust linear regression in Section \ref{sec:L2E}.
+We introduce our computational framework with convergence guarantees in Section \ref{sec:computationalframework}.
 We demonstrate the simplicity and flexibility of our framework by incorporating readily available structured regression solvers to implement robust versions of several MLE-based methods in Section \ref{sec:examples}.
 Finally, we provide a brief discussion in Section \ref{sec:discussion}.